 Smart devices are spreading the world because of their low costs and fast availability.
 With this usage increase, smart homes need powerful control systems able to interface multiple services.
 Home-assistant is the most known open source automation software for that kind of jobs and runs perfectly on Raspberry PI with Docker

-In this tutorial I’m going to show you how to install home-assistant in Raspberry PI with Docker.
+In this tutorial I’m going to show you how to install home-assistant in Raspberry PI, using the docker installation method.

 Home Assistant is an open source projects aiming to maintain a self hosted home automation system, focused on putting local control and privacy in your hands.